JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 <title label="EAP" annotations="Desktop">Drag and drop operations</title>

-You can enable your Compose Multiplatform app to accept data that users drag into it from other applications, or allow users to drag data out of your app.
+You can enable your Compose Multiplatform app to accept data that users drag into it from other applications or allow users to drag data out of your app.
 To implement this, use the `dragAndDropSource` and `dragAndDropTarget` modifiers to specify particular composables as potential sources or destinations for drag operations.